SBI – Department of Systems Biology and Bioinformatics

 +49 381 498-7571

-A systems methodology to assess the risk of tumor relapse in melanoma by the profiling of plasma extracellular vesicles - MelEVIR
+A systems methodology to assess the risk of tumor relapse in melanoma - MelEVIR

 The aim of the project is to develop, test and prepare for translation into clinical practice a systems-biology-based diagnostic tool for assessing the probability of tumor relapse in melanoma patients, based on the profiling of pEVs.
 In the methodology proposed, in vitro and clinical data are integrated using data-driven mathematical modeling.
 The insights obtained from patient data analysis, reconstruction of biochemical networks, and model simulations are used to a) select a set of microRNAs, long non-coding RNAs, and proteins present in pEVs of patients to be measured in a blood test as surrogates of immune system activity against MRD and b) assess the probability of tumor relapse in the close future.